-When you need to charge you phone or another portable device while you are on the go, chances are there is no time to stop and plug into a wall outlet.
-Your next go to is your portable charger.
+When you need to charge your phone or another portable device while you are on the go, chances are there is no time to stop and plug into a wall outlet.
+You’re next to go to is your portable charger.
 This all depends on your device and personal preference.

 A portable power bank can be broken into the following categories:

-A mAh, or milliampere-hour, is the amount of energy or “power” that a battery is able to hold.
+AmAh, or milliampere-hour, is the amount of energy or “power” that a battery is able to hold.
 Every portable charger and battery inside of your portable device will have a mAh “score”.
 So you need to make sure that the portable charger is large enough to power your device.
 It would be smart to get a portable charger that is equal to or larger than your internal battery.
-Think of it as a fraction: portable charger mAh divided by the size of your device’s internal battery (Portable charger mAh/devices’s internal storage).
+Think of it as a fraction: portable charger mAh divided by the size of your device’s internal battery (Portable charger mAh/ devices’ internal storage).

-For example I have an iPhone 7 Plus which has 2900 mAh which means I want to get a portable charger that is 2900 mAh or more so that I can charge my phone to 100%, and a little more may be.
-Just remember that both your device and portable charger will loose their total capacity.
+For example, I have an iPhone 7 Plus which has 2900 mAh which means I want to get a portable charger that is 2900 mAh or more so that I can charge my phone to 100%, and a little more maybe.
+Just remember that both your device and portable charger will lose their total capacity.